 SAUERKRAUT - Sauerkraut has worked for some people if it is a sauerkraut made with garlic.
 Some researchers feel that it's the garlic in kimchi that encourages L. sakei growth, and sauerkraut typically doesn't contain garlic.]

-REFRIGERATED LACTOBACILLUS SAKEI PRODUCTS – A high-quality refrigerated L. sakei product specifically meant for the sinuses is sold by Lacto Health.
-The kimchi derived Lactobacillus sakei product called Lacto Sinus is meant to be used when needed.
-Lacto Sinus is sold as a dietary supplement, holds up well in the refrigerator, is effective, reliable, and easy to use.
+REFRIGERATED LACTOBACILLUS SAKEI PRODUCTS – A high-quality refrigerated L. sakei product specifically meant for the sinuses and treatment of sinusitis is sold by Lanto Health.
+The kimchi derived Lactobacillus sakei product called Lanto Sinus is meant to be used when needed.
+Lanto Sinus is sold as a dietary supplement, holds up well in the refrigerator, is effective, reliable, and easy to use.
 This product ships well because it holds up for a while (days) without refrigeration.

 People have reported success using it mixed with bottled water (dabbing, smearing, spooning a little in nostrils), or swishing it dry in the mouth.
-I’ve been a consultant with Lacto Health on this product and have been testing and using this product successfully for over a year (self-experimentation!). ...continue reading "The Best Probiotic For Sinus Infections"
+I’ve been a consultant with Lanto Health on this product and have been testing and using this product successfully for over 2 years (self-experimentation!). ...continue reading "The Best Probiotic For Sinus Infections"